What is physiotherapy for dogs?

 The joints of overweight animals are exposed constantly to high loads.
 Even in the absence of a genetic predisposition in the musculoskeletal system, this leads to pressure areas, bone deformation and osteoarthritis at an early stage.

 If hip or elbow dysplasia or other bone deformity is also present, there is a danger that the affected joints will cause problems even at a young age.
 These painful arthritic bone conditions can be delayed and even prevented in some cases if body weight is reduced, on the one hand, and also if the level of fitness, i.e., the animal’s muscle mass, is improved.

 Physiotherapy in animals with scars

 Scar tissue is inelastic and contracts during wound healing.
 Very extensive scars and scars that involve joints can lead to painful restrictions of movement due to the lack of elasticity.
 The tissue becomes elastic again through targeted scar massage.

-Physiotherapy for cats and dogs – other treatment possibilities
+Physiotherapy for dogs – other treatment possibilities

 Please contact us regarding our range of therapy.
 This is only a summary of all the possible treatments in veterinary physiotherapy.